 If so, check out EPA's Office of Air Quality Planning and Standards Clearinghouse for Inventories and Emission Factors (CHIEF) at www.epa.gov/ttn/chief/.
 This site provides access to the latest information and tools for estimating emissions of air pollutants.

 ARA is requiring all Title V facilities to report emissions of hazardous air pollutants (HAPS) from all registered equipment, including fuel burning sources.
 Click here for more information.

 Click the link here

 to download the Emission Certification Report Forms in Excel spreadsheet format.
 The cover page gives some general instructions with Forms 2-6 located on separate tabs.

 Compliance Certification Report due annually by April 1

 Those facilities which have been issued a Part 70 Operating Permit (Title5) are required to certify compliance each year.
 The Compliance Certification Reports are due by April 1 for the previous year.

 The Compliance Certification is to be completed on forms provided by the Department and the EPA.
 Use the web links below to access the forms.

-The report should be mailed to the following address:
+The report must be sent electronically to MDE & EPA at the following addresses: